vuejs/v2.vuejs.org/src/v2/style-guide/index.md

 We might want to reuse this component, allowing users to maintain multiple lists (e.g. for shopping, wishlists, daily chores, etc).
 There's a problem though.
 Since every instance of the component references the same data object, changing the title of one list will also change the title of every other list.
 The same is true for adding/editing/deleting a todo.

 Instead, we want each component instance to only manage its own data.
-For that to happen,each instance must generate a unique data object.
+For that to happen, each instance must generate a unique data object.
 In JavaScript, this can be accomplished by returning the object in a function:

 ``` js
 data: function () {